AyeshaB123/AyeshaB123/README.md

 That's the part of analytics that fascinates me.

-I enjoy understanding what's happening inside a business—why a problem exists, what factors are driving it, what questions need to be answered, and how data can help uncover the right solution.
+I enjoy understanding what's happening inside a business, why a problem exists, what factors are driving it, what questions need to be answered, and how data can help uncover the right solution.

 Rather than jumping straight into reports or dashboards, I like breaking down business requirements, identifying the metrics that truly matter, and tracing them back to the underlying data.
 I believe the quality of an analysis depends not only on technical skills, but also on asking the right questions before searching for the answers.